os662002/Getting_and_Cleaning_Data_Project/README.txt

 - All the diffrents steps used to produce this data frame are described in the run_analysis.html produced by knitr.
 I also added the md intermediate file : CodeBook.md.
 The best for reading is using knitr to produce the html file.

+Output dataframes :
+- First one : mergedData_set
+- Second one : tAVEmergedData_set

-I got problem with the setwd.
+I got problems with the setwd.
 I hope you'll be able to execute the R code quite easily.

 Hope this help